EcoBeko/docs/README.md

 This document covers SDU's CSS348 Advanced Database Management course project.
 We, as a team are asked to build a system containing relatively complex database layer.

-While building, the whole application will be available at cloud: [https://eco-beko.ryspekov.life](https://eco-beko.ryspekov.life)
+While building, the whole application will be available at cloud: [https://eco-beko.ryspekov.life](https://eco-beko.ryspekov.life).
+Documentation is available here: [https://eco-beko.ryspekov.life/docs](https://eco-beko.ryspekov.life/docs)

 Table of contents: